ecerroni/apollo-cache-updater/README.md

 <center>
-Helper for updating the apollo cache after a mutation
+Zero-dependencies helper for updating the apollo cache after a mutation
 </center>

 ## Status